Riverman

-Riverman (1969–1999) was a French Thoroughbred racehorse.
+Riverman (22 March 1969 – 31 July 1999) was a French Thoroughbred racehorse and highly successful sire.

 Background

 Foaled in Kentucky, Riverman was bred by Harry F. Guggenheim of the prominent American Guggenheim family.
-Riverman was from the mare River Lady and sired by Guggenheim's stallion Never Bend, a grandson of the extremely important sire, Nearco.
+He was from the mare River Lady and sired by Guggenheim's stallion Never Bend, a grandson of the extremely important sire, Nearco.

 Purchased by French perfume magnate Pierre Wertheimer, head of the House of Chanel, the colt raced under the colors of his wife, Germaine.

 Racing career

 Trained by Alec Head, Riverman was sent to the track in 1971 where he won the Prix Yacowlef and finished second in the Critérium de Maisons-Laffitte.
-The following year, he won the Group II Prix Jean Prat plus two Group One races, the Prix d'Ispahan and the Poule d'Essai des Poulains.
-Sent to race in England, he notably ran third to Brigadier Gerard in July's King George VI and Queen Elizabeth Stakes and second to him in October's Champion Stakes.
+The following year, he won two Group One races, the French 2000 Guineas and the Prix d'Ispahan, as well as the Group II Prix Jean Prat.
+Sent to race in England, he ran third to Brigadier Gerard in July's King George VI and Queen Elizabeth Stakes and second to him in October's Champion Stakes.

 Stud record

-Retired to stud duty in 1974, Riverman stood at Haras du Quesnay in Calvados until 1980 when he was sent to Gainesway Farm in Kentucky.
-The leading sire in France in 1980 and 1981, Riverman sired Group One winners All At Sea, Loup Sauvage, Latin American, Pilaster, River Flyer, River Special, Rousillon plus other important Group One winners and Champions such as:
+Retired to stud duty, he was a breeding stallion in 1974–79 Haras du Quesnay in Calvados when he was sent at stud in 1980–96 Gainesway Farm in Kentucky.
+The leading sire in France in 1980 and 1981, Riverman sired Group One winners All At Sea, Loup Sauvage, Latin American, Pilaster, River Flyer, River Special, Rousillon plus many other important Group One winners and Champions such as: